-Risk group: Customers Risk Likelihood Impact Risk score Treatment/Action New customer (example only) Likely (example only) Moderate (example only) 2 (example only) Standard ID check Customer who brings in large amounts of used notes and/or small denominations (example only) Likely (example only) Major (example only) 3 (example only) Standard + additional ID check Customer whose business address and registered office are in the different geographic location (example only) Very likely (example only) Major (example only) 4 (example only) Do not accept as customer
+Risk group Customers Risk Likelihood Impact Risk score Treatment/Action New customer (example only) Likely (example only) Moderate (example only) Medium (example only) Standard ID check = CDD Customer who brings in large amounts of used notes and/or small denominations (example only) Likely (example only) Major (example only) High (example only) Standard + additional ID check = EDD Customer whose business address and registered office are in the different geographic location (example only) Very likely (example only) Major (example only) extreme (example only) May be accepted following high levels of precautions

 Another way to reduce the risk is to use a combination of risk groups to modify the overall risk of a transaction.
-The bank may choose to use a combination of customer, product/service and country risk to modify an overall risk.
+The FI may choose to use a combination of customer, product/service and country risk to modify an overall risk.